Back to Colorado

 Plain English: The amendment adds definitions for 'decision-making manager' and 'family member' in the bill about overtime pay for agricultural workers.

-• Adds a definition of 'decision-making manager,' which includes individuals primarily engaged in agricultural work, paid at least the minimum salary threshold, not employed seasonally or temporarily, with duties requiring independent judgment and discretion, supervising two or more full-time employees or reporting directly to an owner or executive-level employee.
+• Adds a definition of 'decision-making manager,' which includes individuals primarily engaged in agricultural work, paid at least the minimum salary threshold, not employed seasonally or temporarily, with duties requiring independent judgment, and either supervising two full-time employees or reporting directly to an owner or executive-level employee.

-• Includes a definition for 'family member' as someone who is related by blood, adoption, or marriage in specific ways.
+• Includes a definition for 'family member' as someone related by blood, adoption, or marriage, such as children, siblings, spouses, parents, aunts, uncles, nephews, nieces, first cousins, grandchildren, and grandparents.

-• The exact impact of these definitions on the bill's requirements for overtime pay is not fully explained in the amendment text.
+• The exact impact of these definitions on the bill's requirements for overtime pay is not fully explained in the provided text.

 L.003